What is the goal of your workflow? What problem does it solve, or how does it help you?

 =AND($D2="Transfer",$E2>0,$G2="")

-- Replace “Transfer” with the name of the category you use for your “Transfer In” transactions (same as you choose for cell L12 on the Transfers sheet), and where column D is Category, E is Amount, and G is your new column for Links.
+- Replace “Transfer” with the name of the category you use for your “Transfer In” transactions (same as you choose for cell L12 on the Linked Transfers sheet), and where column D is Category, E is Amount, and G is your new column for Links.
 Set Fill Color to Light yellow 3, Text Color to Dark yellow 3, and Italics.

 Optional Transfer Out ‘Linked’ Formatting Rule